 I went to the nearby branch of the bank to take the loan.
-I had to fill out a form and attached different documents with it.
+I had to fill out a form and attach different documents with it.
 Then, I had to wait in a queue for more than an hour or two.
-After waiting for two hours, I couldn’t submit the application on time because the bank was closed for a lunch break shortly before my turn.
+After waiting two hours, I couldn’t apply on time because the bank was closed for a lunch break shortly before my turn.

-Travelling back home, one of my friends suggested me to download a banking app.
-So, I decided to download the bank mobile application; I applied for the loan, entered the amount, and with a few clicks the bank transferred the money to my account, the feature was named as instant loan.
+While travelling back home, one of my friends suggested I download a banking app.
+So, I downloaded the bank mobile application; I applied for the loan, entered the amount, and with a few clicks the bank transferred the money to my account, the feature was named an instant loan.
 I completed the entire process within minutes.

-Here, a fintech application comes handy in times of emergency situations like these in comparison with traditional banking methods.
+Here, a fintech application comes in handy in times of emergencies like these in comparison with traditional banking methods.

-Here we can see that along with the increase in the popularity of online shopping applications, there is an increased demand in fintech services also.
+Here we can see that along with the increase in the popularity of online shopping applications, there is an increased demand for fintech services also.

 Fintech and UX design

 Since the primary goal of the fintech applications is to ease financial transactions and ensure security for the user, the design must be extremely understandable, usable and trustable.
-The design should follow a human-centric approach, keeping in mind the nuances of financial transaction.
-According to the findings of Stanford’s Persuasion Technology Lab, almost 46% of the consumers consider design as a key factor when determining a company’s credibility.
+The design should follow a human-centric approach, keeping in mind the nuances of financial transactions.
+According to the findings of Stanford’s Persuasion Technology Lab, almost 46% of consumers consider design as a key factor when determining a company’s credibility.
 This implies that the design of the app is equally as important as its functionality.
-In fact, the design gives the consumer the first impression about the application.
+The design gives the consumer the first impression of the application.

-I was looking for a great investment application and came across one such sponsored app via a YouTube channel.
+- Conversion of Leads to Paying Customers: I was looking for a great investment application and came across one such sponsored app via a YouTube channel.
 I downloaded the app and started using the trial account.
 The interface was very complicated to understand.
 Being a dark mode user, I had to change my phone settings to view certain fonts clearly as the app was not adapting to the system’s dark mode theme.
-The call to action buttons were too small that I had to use my Stylus to click on it.
+The call-to-action buttons were too small that I had to use my Stylus to click on them.
 I found the design extremely inconvenient and that made concentrating on the investments hard.
 I uninstalled the app even though there was a great offer code.

-The resources incurred for fixing an error after the product hits the market is comparatively higher than fixing one spotted during the design phase.
+- Reduced Development Costs: The resources incurred for fixing an error after the product hits the market is comparatively higher than fixing one spotted during the design phase.
 While we tend to prioritize the efficiency and functionality of the product, even a minute detail can make or break the product.
-People are mostly in a hurry while performing financial transactions, so no one would like to play around with CTA buttons placed in an unfavorable positions or a homepage with jarring colors and blingy text.
-A user tends to avoid a fintech product if it’s inconvenient to use, even if it has great backend functionality, as there are different options to choose from including traditional banking systems. for example, old people may opt out of digital banking and stick to traditional financial services if they do not understand how to use the app.
-Some people also switch to the competitor fintech apps in the market, that brings down the revenue for the company.
+People are mostly in a hurry while performing financial transactions, so no one would like to play around with CTA buttons placed in unfavourable positions or a homepage with jarring colours and blingy text.
+A user tends to avoid a fintech product if it’s inconvenient to use, even if it has great backend functionality, as there are different options to choose from including traditional banking systems. for example, old people may opt-out of digital banking and stick to traditional financial services if they do not understand how to use the app.
+Some people also switch to the competitor fintech apps in the market, which brings down the revenue for the company.

-The budding fintech can assign or hire designers to get insights on how the users interact with the product.
-The UX designers give their inputs by talking to the targeted demographics and carrying out strategies like empathy mapping, persona formulation, first click testing etc. to unearth hidden issues and touch points.
+The budding fintech can assign or hire designers to get insights into how the users interact with the product.
+The UX designers give their inputs by talking to the targeted demographics and carrying out strategies like empathy mapping, persona formulation, first click testing, etc. to unearth hidden issues and touchpoints.

-The QR code scanner is located in the top right/top left corner of in applications like Google Pay, PhonePe etc. As a one-hand user, I found it extremely inconvenient to achieve the touch target.
-I normally use the QR code scanner while I am in a hurry at the grocer’s or at a retail store.
-During such instances, not being able to easily access the icons is really frustrating.
+The QR code scanner is located in the top right/top left corner of applications like Google Pay, PhonePe etc. As a one-hand user, I found it extremely inconvenient to achieve the touch target.
+I normally use the QR code scanner when I am in a hurry at the grocer or a retail store.
+During such instances, not being able to easily access the icons is frustrating.
 Google Pay has analyzed this issue and offers the swipe right motion to use the QR code scanner.
-Due to this improvement, now Google pay is my go-to option while using QR code as a payment mode.
+Due to this improvement, now Google pay is my go-to option when using QR codes as a payment mode.

-Identifying such pain points can be carried out by means of UX research strategies.
+Identifying such pain points can be carried out using UX research strategies.
 These small yet crucial details can be achieved only with the help of a proper UX Design team.
-This establishes the brand’s loyalty amongst customers and makes them feel heard.
+This establishes the brand’s loyalty among customers and makes them feel heard.
 This in turn helps the brand stay in trend and also invites new users.

 - The user must be notified of updates via other channels apart from in-app notifications.

 - The language must be simple and to the point.
-Ensure that you use subtle colors and readable texts.
+Ensure that you use subtle colours and readable text.